 What are the Verizon High-Speed Internet (DSL)-compatible modems?

 Verizon’s DSL service gives you fewer options for compatible routers.
-Considering the low cost of purchasing a Verizon High-Speed Internet modem/router combo, it may be more cost-effective to buy theirs, unless you already own a compatible device.
+Considering the low cost of purchasing a Verizon High-Speed Internet modem/router combo (and no fee to rent one) it may be more cost-effective to stick with theirs unless you already own a compatible device.

 Here are the Verizon-compatible routers.